Congratulations! You are now on the waiting list, please check your inbox for the confirmation email

 We nicknamed it the Cheat Meter because it's just that.
 We're not talking exact science here though (specialist, super-accurate meters can get very costly, think $100+), so think of this super-affordable tool more as a peace-of-mind back-up for your own senses.

 We've given it a good go on our jungle and despite it's super affordable price, it does actually work.
-Sure, it's not crazy accurate, but still a good guide.
+Sure, it's not crazy accurate, but still a good guide, especially to check moisture levels where it really matters to avoid root rot.

 How to use